bodrick/awesome/README.md

 *   [arkane-systems/genie](https://github.com/arkane-systems/genie) - A quick way into a systemd "bottle" for WSL
 *   [Boerderij/Varken](https://github.com/Boerderij/Varken) - Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana as a frontend
 *   [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 *   [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
-This is the repository of the backend.
 *   [anudeepND/whitelist](https://github.com/anudeepND/whitelist) - A simple tool to add commonly white listed domains to your Pi-Hole setup.
 *   [mmotti/pihole-regex](https://github.com/mmotti/pihole-regex) - Custom regex filter list for use with Pi-hole.
 *   [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - 🔒 Consolidating and extending hosts files from several well-curated sources.
 Optionally pick extensions for porn, social media, and other categories.